SSSD-2001/care-for-elders/FIREBASE_SETUP.md

 # Firebase Backend Setup Guide

+## 🚨 SECURITY ALERT - PLEASE READ FIRST

+**⚠️ IMPORTANT**: This repository experienced a security incident where Firebase API keys were exposed.

+**Before continuing with this guide:**
+1. ✅ Read `URGENT_ACTION_REQUIRED.md` if you haven't rotated keys yet
+2. ✅ Read `FIREBASE_SECURE_SETUP.md` for the secure setup process
+3. ✅ Ensure you understand that Firebase config files are now gitignored

+**Firebase configuration files are NO LONGER committed to this repository for security.**
+You must generate them locally using FlutterFire CLI.

+---

 ## Overview
 Your "Care for Elders" app is now connected to Firebase!
 This guide explains what has been set up and how to configure Firebase console.